Frequently Asked Questions by Host Families

 WHAT SUPPORT DO I GET FROM TALKABOUT TOURS?

-Talkabout Tours have been providing Homestay accommodation for 18 years now and so have a great deal of experience and knowledge when it comes to hosting students and are readily available to answer any questions you may have.
-Our office hours are 9-5.30 weekdays, but we also have an after hours emergency number.
+Talkabout Tours have been providing Homestay accommodation since 1999 and so have a great deal of experience and knowledge when it comes to hosting students and are readily available to answer any questions you may have.
+Our office hours are 9-5.00 weekdays, but we also have an after hours emergency number.
 If our phones are busy, and they often are, leave a message and we will get back to you as soon as we can.
 Alternatively, send us an email.
 If you are having problems with your student, we like to know as soon as possible to nip any potential difficulties in the bud.
 If you would like your student to leave your home early, please give them 2 weeks notice and let us know.
 If the problem is serious we will act swiftly to rectify.

 DO I NEED TO HAVE INTERNET AND IS IT OK TO HAVE STUDENTS PAY FOR ITS USE?